yupaulk/JOBS/README.md

 ### Output results
 The output includes:
 * Refined effect size: in the same format as effect size input
-* Refined S.E:in the same format as s.e. input
+* Refined S.E: in the same format as s.e. input

 ## Contact